Aircall vs Dialpad: Key Differences Explored

 Primary function

-Cloud phone system for sales & support
+Cloud phone system for sales and support

-Unified communications + contact center
+Unified communications and contact center

 AI capabilities

-AI Voice Agent, AI Assist Pro (add-ons)
+AI Voice Agent, AI Assist Pro (modular add-ons)

 DialpadGPT built into every plan